khaors/geocompr/main.md

 Assess the predictive performance (AUROC) of the QDA.
 What is the a difference between the spatially cross-validated mean AUROC value of the QDA and the GLM?
 Hint: Before running the spatial cross-validation for both learners set a seed to make sure that both use the same partitions which in turn guarantees comparability.
+1. Run the SVM without tuning the hyperparameters.
+Use the `rbfdot` kernel with $\sigma$ = 1 and *C* = 1.
+Leaving the hyperparameters unspecified in **kernlab**'s `ksvm()` would otherwise initialize an automatic non-spatial hyperparameter tuning.
+1. Model landslide susceptibility using a random forest model as implemented by the **ranger** package.
+Apply a nested spatial CV.
+Parallelize the tuning level.
+Use a random search with 50 iterations to find the optimal hyperparameter combination (here: `mtry` and `num.trees`).
+The tuning space limits are 1 and 4 for `mtry`, and 1 and 10,000 for `num.trees`.
+Warning: Depending on the number of cores you have available this might take a long time.

 <!--
 hyperparameter tuning: